SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/utilization-dashboard.md

 <figcaption></figcaption>
 </figure>

-6. Utilización por Usuario – Proporciona un listado de Usuarios por Departamento indicando Puesto (Tipología), Imagen, Nombre, Tipo de Usuario y las siguientes cifras:
+6. Utilization per User – Provides a listing of Users per Department indicating Position (Typology), Picture, Name, User Type and the following figures:

-- Capacidad: horas de trabajo totales del año menos horas de licencia
+- Capacity – Total Work Hours for the year less Leave Hours

-- Licencias – Horas de licencia reservadas para el año
+- Leaves – Leave hours booked for the year

-- No facturables: horas cargadas a tareas de clientes no facturables durante el año
+- Non-Billable – Hours charged to Non-Billable client tasks for the year

-- Admin: horas cargadas a tareas administrativas durante el año.
+- Admin – Hours charged to administrative tasks for the year

-- Facturable: horas cargadas a las tareas facturables del cliente durante el año
+- Billable – Hours charged to Billable client tasks for the year

-- % de utilización no facturable - (no facturable/capacidad) x 100
+- Utilization Non-Billable % - (Non-Billable / Capacity) x 100

-- % facturable de utilización - (facturable/capacidad) x 100
+- Utilization Billable % - (Billable / Capacity) x 100

 <figure>